 Food – Everywhere you travel through China, there are delicious and unique dishes to try.
 In Beijing, a must-try is Peking Duck (now called Beijing Duck).
 Dating back to the Ming Dynasty, it was originally only served to the emperor, but today it is enjoyed by all members of the community and is used as a celebratory meal.
 Chairman Mao once said, you have not visited China until you have climbed the Great Wall and eaten Peking Duck.

 Accommodation – No matter what style of accommodation you are after, Beijing caters for all budgets and preferences.
 From basic 3 star to luxury 5 star, just like any major city Beijing has much to offer.
-I prefer to stay close to Wangfujing street and can happily recommend either the Crown Plaza or the Novotel Peace Hotel Beijing.
+I prefer to stay close to Wangfujing street.
+I can happily recommend either the Crown Plaza or the Novotel Peace Hotel Beijing.
 Both are located right on Wangfujing street, making it a convenient location for shopping and dining options.

 Well, I will leave you here for now.
 I will write again soon.